spatie/laravel-data/README.md

 }
 ```

 This will always output a collection of songs, which can become quite large.
-With lazy properties we can include properties when we want to:
+With lazy properties, we can include properties when we want to:

 ```php